munxar/reddit/README.md

 # linkit
 Linkit is a simplified reddit clone build with the MEAN stack.

+In addition we use typescript and jspm to make use of es6 modules in the frontend.

 ##linkit is built with:
  * [Node.js](http://www.nodejs.org/)
  * [MongoDB](http://www.mongodb.org/)